mrash/Wireguard-macOS-LinuxVM/README.md

 on `wgclientvm` also sets up routing such that everything is sent over Wireguard too.

 ### Verifying Traffic Routing
-With the Wireguard VPN up and running and routing configured on the Mac `maclaptop` laptop to send everything over the VPN, let's verify that IP traffic is indeed sent via Wireguard.
+With the Wireguard VPN up and running and routing configured on `maclaptop` to send everything over the VPN, let's verify that IP traffic is indeed sent via Wireguard.
 For this, we'll use `tcpdump` on the `en0` interface and then `ping 8.8.8.8`.
 Because the Wireguard configuration in the previous section set `ListenPort = 30003`, the